ericmann/WP-Publication-Archive/readme.txt

 You can display a list of publications either by includeing the [wp-publication-archive] shortcode on a post/page or by placing <?php wp_publication_archive(); ?> in your theme template files.
 WordPress will render your publication list automatically.

+= Can I filter the list by category =

+Yes!
+Just include `categories="cat-1,cat2"` in your shortcode where "cat-1" and "cat-2" are the *slugs* of the categories you want to display.

+= Can I filter the list by author? =

+Yes!
+Just include `author="author-name"` in your shortcode where "author-name" is the *slug* of the author you want to display.

 = What File Types are Available =

 By default, the plug-in contains icons for several common file types.
 The icons include: